-4. On the next page, Just answer the 2 question and I strongly recommend that you check the second option.
-This will be needed to setup your abandoned cart recovery email which is not there by default.
+4. On the next page, Just answer the 2 questions and I strongly recommend that you check the second option.
+This will be needed to set up your abandoned cart recovery email which is not there by default.

 5. Then, you will be asked to select a theme.
 Select any free theme of your choice.
 Or you could select some premium themes from here.

 6. Next, they will ask if you want to install the services plugin.
 Just click on “No. thanks” and move on.

 Woocommerce should be successfully installed now and You will be redirected back to WordPress.

 All the basic setup has finished!
 Now you will need to set up Payment gateways, design your homepage, create legal pages, configure your shipping, etc.

 Use the following video as a reference for doing the above-mentioned things.
 It’s a bit too long but, that’s something you have to deal with.
 Any way to save you some time, you can start from 12:57.